kanugurajesh/Gemini-Prompt-Interface/README.md

 ## Contribution Guidelines

-We welcome contributions to enhance and improve the Movie Recommendation System.
+We welcome contributions to enhance and improve the llm app.
 If you have ideas or improvements, feel free to submit a pull request following our contribution guidelines.

 ## Feedback and Issues